Mboalab/Outreachy-Applicants/December 2023 to March 2024 Applicants/Stethoscope App/Applicants/DUSHIME MUDAHERA  RICHARD/Task2.md

 # Noise Reduction Techniques

-**Suitable audio processing techniques or flutter libraries for noise reduction in audio recordings.**
+1. **Research and identify suitable audio processing techniques or flutter libraries for noise reduction in audio recordings**

 There are a number of suitable audio processing techniques and Flutter libraries for noise reduction in audio recordings.
 Some of the most popular options include: